Clean power for homes and industry. Brighterfuture for all Queenslanders.

 Local collaboration driving meaningful outcomes

-The success of our business relies on strong, long-term relationships, and the delivery of equitable benefits that make a difference in the lives of local people in regional and rural Australia.
+The success of our business relies on strong, long-term relationships, and the delivery of equitable benefits that make an enduring, positive legacy for local people living in regional and rural Australia.

-Our focus is to support the community to participate in the development process to shape responsible renewable energy projects informed by local insight.
+Our focus is to support the community to participate in the development process to shape the Bungaban project, informed by local insight.

 Learn more